PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms-2.md

 <span class="coding">quickSort(A, l, p - 1)</span> works for the genearl case.
 Whereas <span class="coding">quickSort(A, 0, p - 1)</span> won't.
 Similary, <span class="coding">quickSort(A, p + 1, r)</span> works for the genearal case.
 Whereas <span class="coding">quickSort(A, p + 1)</span> won't.

-  **2. partitionSort**:  It takes input array, left, right and pivot indices, to do its partition-sort.
+  **2. partitionSort**:  It takes input array, left, right and pivot indices, to does its partition-sort.

 *     Station the pivot at the leftmost place by swapping <span class="coding">A[l]</span> with pivot.
 *     Then it does its partition-sort by keeping track of two things: <span class="coding">i</span> and <span class="coding">j</span> both begin as <span class="coding">l + 1</span> because they need to leave the pivot alone.